-29 Providing information to third parties and the public
+Providing information to third parties and the public

-Insofar as it is deemed necessary to safeguard third parties, to maintain their trust in scientific honesty, to restore the academic reputation, or to prevent consequential damages, affected third parties, the university and the press must be informed, in an appropriate manner and with due regard to the general personal rights of the affected individuals, about the decisions and any measures taken by the competent body or committee at the University of Oldenburg.
+In so far as it appears necessary to safeguard third parties, to maintain their trust in academic honesty, to restore the academic reputation, or to prevent consequential damages, affected third parties, the university and the press must be informed, in an appropriate manner and with due regard to the general personal rights of the affected individuals, about the decision and any measures taken by the competent body or committee at the University of Oldenburg.

-30 Entry into force, transitional provisions
+Entry into force, transitional provisions

-- (1) These regulations will take effect following adoption by the Senate on the date following their publication in the Official Notices of the University of Oldenburg.
-At the same time, the 'Regulations regarding the principles for safeguarding good academic practice at the University of Oldenburg' from 17/03/2017 (Official notices 13/2017) expire. - (2) Ongoing procedures may, at the request of the informant and accused and by decision of the committee, be handled in accordance with these new regulations.
+These regulations will take effect after approval by the Senate on the date following (1) their publication in the official notices of the University of Oldenburg.
+'Regulations governing the principles for safeguarding good academic practice at the University of Oldenburg' from 22/12/2021 (Official notices 68/2021) shall expire at the same time.

+(2)Ongoing procedures may, at the request of the informant and accused, and by decision of the committee, be handled in accordance with these new regulations.

-Please note: This is an unofficial translation provided for your convenience only and does not have any legal binding effects!
+Please note: This is an unofficial translation provided for your convenience only.
+It does not have any legally binding effects.

 Only the German version is legally binding!"